Home Finishing With SIP’s

 HardiePlank®: HardiePlank is a very popular siding choice by many of our customers.
 We recommend installing this product over Home Slicker®.
 Contact your Hardie Plank supplier for SIP fastening details.

 Clapboards/Shakes: We recommend installing these products over Home Slicker®.

 Typical installation is done with galvanized ring shank nails.

 Cold Roof: A cold roof is achieved by adding strapping and another layer of sheathing over the SIPs.
-This is a pretty common procedure when using roof SIPS.
-This will create an air space over your SIPS which will allow them dry out if moisture escapes.
+This is a pretty common procedure when using roof SIPs.
+This will create an air space over your panels which will allow them dry out if moisture escapes.

 Many shingle manufacturers will not warranty their shingles over an unvented roof.
 It is worth looking into if you plan on applying asphalt shingles on your roof.

 Metal roofing is commonly used over roof SIPs.
 This can be applied directly to the SIP or over a cold roof.
 We do not recommend an air space between the metal and the SIP.
 This can cause condensation under the metal which may cause rusting.